bolknote/scroll-marks/README.md

 - Safari 10.1+
 - Edge 79+

-Note: Firefox uses standard scrollbar styling which has limited gradient support.
+**Note:** Firefox uses standard scrollbar styling which has limited gradient support.
 The library falls back to solid colors in Firefox.

+**Note:** Mobile browsers hide scrollbars by default and don't support custom scrollbar styling.
+This library is designed for desktop browsers.

 ## TypeScript